STEVE INSKEEP, Host:

 The investigation of the accused Times Square bomber now stretches across two continents.
 Faisal Shahzad was arrested after boarding a plane from New York to Dubai.
 Investigators say the American citizen admits he received training in how to build a bomb during a previous visit to Pakistan.

-Mr. FRED BUSQUE (Neighbor): He was a nice guy as far as I knew.
+FRED BUSQUE: He was a nice guy as far as I knew.

-Mr. MICHAEL USH (Director of Public Relations, Affinion): We're an international marketing firm who works with some of the largest companies in the world to help become more engaged with their customers.
+MICHAEL USH: We're an international marketing firm who works with some of the largest companies in the world to help become more engaged with their customers.

-Ms. LAVON MEWS(ph) (Neighbor): We never seen nobody coming out of the house or anything like that.
+LAVON MEWS: We never seen nobody coming out of the house or anything like that.
 We never seen people coming in either.
 We really thought it was vacant.
-We didnt know people was living there.
+We didn't know people was living there.

-Professor BRUCE HOFFMAN (Georgetown University): And then either before that trip, during that trip, perhaps upon their return, are suddenly radicalized and become involved in a terrorist plot.
+BRUCE HOFFMAN: And then either before that trip, during that trip, perhaps upon their return, are suddenly radicalized and become involved in a terrorist plot.

 SMITH: Other reporters found Shahzad's old passport from Pakistan, discarded greeting cards, and a transcript from college that showed that Shahzad apparently had a 2.78 grade point average.
 Now that he's in custody, all of that discarded pass is catching up to him.
 Investigators spent yesterday removing evidence from Shahzad's former life.